cnu1812/Community-Library/docs/FirebaseFAQs.md

    **Solution**:

-   In powershell, type the below(underlined) command and execute ***Set-ExecutionPolicy RemoteSigned -Scope CurrentUser***.
+   In powershell, execute ***Set-ExecutionPolicy RemoteSigned -Scope CurrentUser***.
 Then continue with the firebase commands.

 3 . **Upon visiting your deployed url, if you don’t see the intended page and instead see the page as shown in the image below.**